Tailscale as a personal VPN

 Exit nodes must be configured and enabled in the Tailscale dashboard.

-For convenience I disable the key expire only on the devices that I keep home and always connected so I will never need to re-authenticate again the machine.
+For convenience, I disable key expiry on the devices I keep at home and always connected, so I never need to re-authenticate the machine.

 Once the exit node is enabled it shows a badge and it becomes available to be used by other devices, for example this is a screenshot of my iPhone Tailscale iOS client: